AleksiKnuutila/gyd-securemail/README.md

 # gyd-securemail

 Simple end-to-end encryption done in the browser, without need to install apps.
 The user only needs to share a link in order to receive files securely.
-The system is tentatively created for use with [getyourdata.org](getyourdata.org), as a replacement for the transmission of personal data.
+The system is tentatively created for use with [getyourdata.org](getyourdata.org), as a secure replacement for email in the transmission of personal data.

 Here’s how the webapp works: